niblicat/Hearing-Degredation-Manager/README.md

 Manage employee hearing data and communicate changes to employees!

 **Table of contents**

+*Note: This guide is primarily intended for non-programmers.
+However, there are instructions on how to modify the code in your local environment in [Section 5: Running Locally](#running-locally).*
 1. [Limitations](#limitations)
 2. [Requirements to Deploy](#requirements-to-deploy)
 3. [Setting up Your Project](#setting-up-your-project)